anerv/cycling_data_quality/README.md

 #### **Custom filter**

-In the config.yml we provide one way of getting the designated bicycle infrastructure from OSM data.
+The queries in `config.yml` provides one way of getting the designated bicycle infrastructure from OSM data.
 What is considered bicycle infrastructure - and how it is tagged in OSM - is however highly contextual.
 If you want to use your own filter for retrieving bicycle infrastructure, set `use_custom_filter` to *True* and provide the custom filter under the `custom_filter` variable.
 For an example of how it should be formatted, see the provided filter `bicycle_infrastructure_queries`.

 *Please note that  all ':' in OSM column names are replaced with '_' in the preprocessing of the data to enable using pandas.query without errors.*

 #### **Infrastructure type**

-Similarly, the config.yml contains a dictionary with queries used to classify all edges as either protected, unprotected or mixed (if there is protected in one side and unprotected in the other side).
-Update if needed, but note that it should correspond to the queries used to define the bicycle infrastructuer - i.e. all edges should be classified as either protected, unprotected or mixed.
+Similarly, the `config.yml` contains a dictionary with queries used to classify all edges as either protected, unprotected or mixed (if there is protected in one side and unprotected in the other side).
+Update if needed, but note that it should correspond to the queries used to define the bicycle infrastructure - i.e. all edges should be classified as either protected, unprotected or mixed.

 #### **Missing tag analysis**

-In the intrinsic analysis, one element is to analyse how many edges have values for attributes commonly considered important for evaluating bikefriendliness.
-If you want to change which tags are analysed, modify the dictionary `missing_tags_analysis`.
-Please not that the relevant tags might depend on the geometry type (i.e. center line or true geometry, see below).
+In the intrinsic analysis, one element is to analyze how many edges have values for attributes commonly considered important for evaluating bike friendliness.
+If you want to change which tags are analyzed, modify the dictionary `missing_tags_analysis`.
+Please note that the relevant tags might depend on the geometry type (i.e. center line or true geometry, see below).

 #### **Incompatible tags analysis**

 OSM has guidelines, but no restrictions on how tags can be combined.
 This sometimes results in contradictory information, for example when a path is both tagged as *'highway=cycleway'* and *'bicycle=dismount'*.
-We have included a dictionary with a few examples of tag combinations that we consider incomptabile, but more entries can be added.
+The default configuration includes a dictionary with a few examples of tag combinations that we consider incompatible, but more entries can be added.

-The dictionary is a nested dictionary, where the first key is a subdictionary with the name of the column - e.g. *'bicycle_infrastructure'*.
-The dictionary value for *'bicycle_infrastructure'* is the actual value for the column bicycle_infrastructure (e.g. *'yes'*), that is considered incompatible with a list of column-value combinations, available as a list of values for the sub-dictionary under *'yes'* as a key.
+The dictionary is a nested dictionary, where the first key is a sub-dictionary with the name of the column - e.g., *'bicycle_infrastructure'*.
+The dictionary value for *'bicycle_infrastructure'* is the actual value for the column bicycle_infrastructure (e.g., *'yes'*), that is considered incompatible with a list of column-value combinations, available as a list of values for the sub-dictionary under *'yes'* as a key.

 #### **Reference Geometries**

 In the config.yml, the setting `reference_geometries` refers to how the bicycle infrastructure have been digitized.
-In this context we operate with two different scenarios: either the bicycle infrastructure has been mapped as an attribute to the center line of the road (this is often done when the bicycle infrastructure is running along or are part of a street with car traffic) *or* it has been digitized as it's own geometry.
+The analysis operates with two different scenarios: either the bicycle infrastructure has been mapped as an attribute to the center line of the road (this is often done when the bicycle infrastructure is running along or are part of a street with car traffic) *or* it has been digitized as its own geometry.
-In the first scenario you will only have one line, even in situations with a cycle track on each side of the street, while two cycletracks on each side will result in two lines in the second scenario.
+In the first scenario you will only have one line, even in situations with a cycle track on each side of the street, while two cycle tracks on each side will result in two lines in the second scenario.

 If a dataset only includes one type of mapping bicycle infrastructure, you can simply set `reference_geometries` to either *'centerline'* or *'true_geometries'*.